 - It infuses small amounts of harmless helium gas into the tunnels left by the liposuction device and then uses electrical current to create what is known as a cold plasma cloud.

 - The plasma cloud acts on the connective tissues between the skin and the underlying covering of the muscle, causing these structures to tighten over time.
 (If you have a large area of hanging or sagging skin, such as in areas of large weight loss, this subtle kind of skin tightening will not resolve your issue.
 Surgical removal of skin is needed to remedy those situations.)

 - The good news now for liposuction patients with some excess sagging skin is that they may be good candidates for this minimally invasive skin tightening with Renuvion.

 At Plastic & Reconstructive Surgery Associates, we saw the value in this exciting new treatment in 2020.
 We are using this technology frequently for our patients who would like both liposuction and skin tightening in a single, minimally invasive procedure.
 If you are wondering if liposuction and Renuvion are right for you, we invite you to schedule a complimentary consultation with one of our board-certified plastic surgeons.
 We look forward to seeing you!

-[Dr. Benjamin Maser, Dr. Steven Bates, and Dr. Vincent Lepore, are Board-Certified Plastic Surgeons, serving cities throughout Silicon Valley and the Bay Area.
-Please call to schedule your visit – 408-356-4241]
+[Dr. Benjamin Maser, Dr. Steven Bates, and Dr. Vincent Lepore are board-certified plastic surgeons serving San Jose and other cities throughout Silicon Valley and the Bay Area.
+Please use our online form to contact us or call to schedule your visit – 408-356-4241]